What is United Way of Lamar County?

 Our focus is local and comprehensive.
 We look at all the issues that affect our community.
-One donation to the United Way helps 23 inter-related but issue-specific agencies that together can offer the complete range of services that one individual or family might need.
+One donation to the United Way helps all 22 inter-related but issue-specific agencies that together can offer the complete range of services that one individual or family might need.
 For example, a family in crisis doesn't just need food, or just need shelter or just need assistance with medical needs or just need after-school programs.
 The United Way directs resources to maximize results for the whole community.

 Are donations to United Way Tax deductible?